BM25 Search in LLM Systems

 Try: "oauth" (rare term scores high) · "API" vs "API authentication" (multi-term works better) · expand a result to see term-by-term breakdown · scroll down to see how each term contributes to the score

 The chart at the bottom of the demo shows how different query terms contribute to scores.
-Notice how rare terms contribute much more per occurrence than common terms — this is why BM25 excels at finding documents with specific technical terms.
+Notice how rare terms contribute much more per occurrence than common terms.
+This is why BM25 excels at finding documents with specific technical terms.

 BM25 in RAG Systems